YuriiLeo/coments_page/README.md

 To locally run the project, follow these steps:

-1. Install npm: `npm install`
+1. Install pnpm : `pnpm  install`
-2. Start the development server: `npm start`
+2. Start the development server: `pnpm  start`
 3. Open [http://localhost:3000](http://localhost:3000) in your browser to view the application.

 ## Functionality